Welcome to today's edition of the Rush 24-7 podcast.

 That's John Dean.

-But really, if if if what's happening here is if the special prosecutor is in fact pursuing Dick Cheney and Libby because they they targeted uh Joe Wilson, that essentially is just a policy dispute that they're trying to criminalize.
+But really, if what's happening here is if the special prosecutor is in fact pursuing Dick Cheney and Libby because they targeted Joe Wilson, that essentially is just a policy dispute that they're trying to criminalize.

 Wilson thinks one thing about Iraq, and Cheney and Scooter Libby think another.

-And because Cheney and Scooter Libby think one thing and Wilson doesn't, and they start trying to discredit Wilson, are going to turn that into a crime.
+And because Cheney and Scooter Libby think one thing and Wilson doesn't, and they start trying to discredit Wilson, they're going to turn that into a crime.

 He cannot imagine any prosecutor doing that.